 English to Danish Legal Translation Services

-Certified Danish to English translation services and English to Danish translations come in handy during litigation in Denmark.
+Certified Danish to English translation services and English to Danish translations come in handy during commercial litigation in Denmark.
 Denmark has a strong litigation tradition and is open to foreign litigation.
 However, before commencing an action under Danish law, it is important to have a basic understanding of the country’s processes and procedures.

 First, in general, all litigation before the Danish courts must be handled by a licensed Danish lawyer (‘Advokat‘).
 However, in order to appear on behalf of a client before the country’s High Courts or Commercial Court, he or she must have what is called ‘the right of audience’.